Barton House evacuation: information for residents.

 Kingsweston Iron Bridge is a Grade II listed cast iron footbridge built in around 1800 that spans Kings Weston Road, linking Blaise Castle estate to Kingsweston Fields.

 The footbridge closed in 2015 after a series of strikes by trucks made it unstable and unsafe.
-Since then, it has been secured and propped up by scaffolding, while a long-term solution was worked on that was sensitive to the footbridge's historic nature.
+It was then secured and propped up by scaffolding, while a long-term solution was worked on that was sensitive to the footbridge's historic nature.

 Restoration